David Tyree ‘Couldn’t Catch a Cold’ in Practice, Says Former New York Giants Teammate

 Tyree was never more than a backup wide receiver in the NFL.
 He played five years with the New York Giants and never had more than 19 catches in a season.
 That came in 2006 when he also had a career-high two touchdowns.

 Tyree made his presence felt on special teams.
-He was selected to the Pro Bowl in 2005 for his special-teams skills.
+The New Jersey native was selected to the Pro Bowl in 2005 for his special-teams skills.
 Tyree missed the entire 2008 season after suffering a knee injury during training camp.
 He hooked on with the Baltimore Ravens in 2009 but didn’t have a catch in 10 games.

 Tyree’s Super Bowl catch

 David Tyree didn’t expect to become a Super Bowl hero.
 Why would he?
 During the 2007 season, he was targeted five times.
 He had four catches all season.
 Zero touchdowns.
-In Super Bowl 42, Tyree’s life changed.
-Tyree had one of the most memorable catches in Super Bowl history and he also had another one that was pretty important, too.
+In Super Bowl XLII, Tyree’s life changed.
+Tyree had one of the most memorable catches in Super Bowl history.
+He also had another pretty important one, too.

 “For me, it’s this moment that I call the monumental moment,” Tyree said in July, according to USA Today.
 “It’s always something that I can go back to and celebrate with fans and teammates.
 And to be a part of history is pretty monumental.
 It’s amazing.”